appbaseio/reactive-manual/docs/v1.0.0/components/SingleList.md

 - **customQuery** `Function`
     takes **value** as a parameter and **returns** the data query to be applied to the component, as defined in Elasticsearch v2.4 Query DSL.
     `Note:` customQuery is called on value changes in the **SingleList** component as long as the component is a part of `react` dependency of at least one other component.
+- **beforeValueChange** `Function`
+    is called every time before the component's **value** changes and returns a promise.
+All changes that affect the SingleList component (e.g. updating the customQuery based on the value) or other ReactiveBase components should take place here before resolving this function.
 - **onValueChange** `Function`
-    is called every time the component's **value** changes and is passed in as a parameter to the function.
-This can be used for updating other UI components when **SingleList's** value changes.
+    is called every time the component's **value** changes.
+This is the recommended function to use for external UI views to rely upon (e.g. updating a form field based on SingleList's value selection), and is called only when `beforeValueChange` is successfully resolved.

 ### Examples